carloss7777/ece445/notebooks/carlos/README.md

 - We also have to put a reference to see which is the point from where we are measuring the angle
 - On the formatting aspect, we should put the table titles before the table and the images titles just below.
 - Finally, one TA made a point on the toleerance used to power the microcontroller, since if we fall below some voltage the MCU can have problems.
+## Laser Test (03/01/2022):
+Right after the Design Review, we went with Daniel to check our potential laser and we saw that we should look for another that is more visible.
 ## PCB Board Review (03/01/2022):
 We went to the PCB board review in order to solve our doubts with it and also we checked with the TAs that there weren't any visible errors on the design.
+## Team Meeting with TA to complete PCB and DDC (03/05/2022):
+Today we have met with Daniel via Zoom, to discuss about our DDC and make the lasts changes before submitting it.
+We also talked briefly about the PCB and Daniel solved our concerns about it.
+## Order Parts 1 (03/05/2022):
+We have made our first order of parts
+## General TA meeting (03/07/2022):
+We had a last minute problem with our MCU since it run out of stock and we have to change the PCB inmediately for submitting it tomorrow.
+Daniel helped us finding a similar MCU to substitute our previous one and we decided to use the ATMega809.
+## PCB Order 1 (03/08/2022):
+Today we have finished to re-do the PCB with our new MCU and I send the Gerber Files to Daniel.
+## Teamwork Evaluation (03/09/2022):
+We have completed the teamwork evaluation individually.
+## SPRING BREAK (03/11/2022 - 03/20/2022):
+During Spring we didn't work on the project, but we recived the notice that our parts deliver was rejected.
+## First Team Meeting After SP Break (03/23/2022):
+In the team meeting that we had today, we have checked what went wrong with our parts order.
+Furthermore, we spent some time looking for a laser and we made a call to an expert in lasers to get some extra advice.
+## General TA Meting (03/25/2022):
+Since our parts haven't arrived we were worried about what we could do while we were waiting for them since we had planned to have already soldered the PCB.
+We decided to start with the GPS code.
+We also get some capacitors and resistors from the lab.
+##